 Tesla’s Plans for Unsupervised Autonomous Driving

-Tesla has been going full steam ahead with its plans to put more autonomous vehicles on the road.
+Tesla has been actively pursuing its plans to increase the number of autonomous vehicles on the road.
 In October 2024, the company held an event in Hollywood to unveil a fully autonomous robotaxi without a steering wheel or pedals.

 Musk said during that Oct.
 11 event that this would move vehicles “from supervised Full Self-Driving” to unsupervised.
-According to Musk, that means you could even fall asleep in the vehicle and wake up at your destination.
+Musk said you could even fall asleep in the vehicle and wake up at your destination.

 The Tesla boss called his robotaxi vision the “glorious future.”
 Tesla also expects to make the FSD technology available on its popular Model 3 and Model Y vehicles in Texas and California next year.

 However, the impact of NHTSA’s probe on Tesla’s ambitious plans is still unclear.
-NHTSA is already investigating the reported fatal crashes that have been linked to FSD limitations.
+NHTSA is already investigating the reported fatal crashes linked to FSD limitations.

 The watchdog has also said it will investigate whether any other similar crashes involving FSD have happened in low-visibility conditions.

-Officials have said they will seek information from Tesla about whether any updates impacted the system’s performance in those conditions.
-Specifically, documents posted by NHTSA said the review will evaluate the timing, purpose, and capabilities of the updates and the company assessment of their safety impact.
+Officials have stated that they will seek information from Tesla regarding whether any updates affected the system’s performance under those conditions.
+Specifically, documents posted by NHTSA said the review will evaluate the timing, purpose, and capabilities of the updates and the company’s assessment of their safety impact.

-NHTSA would need to approve any robotaxi that operates without pedals or a steering wheel.
+NHTSA must approve any robotaxi that operates without pedals or a steering wheel.
 Those plans are unlikely to move forward with an ongoing investigation.

 Tesla’s FSD Criticized for Possible Safety Gaps

-Tesla’s FSD has been criticized for solely using cameras to spot hazards and for not having proper sensors to support fully autonomous driving.
-Other companies working on self-driving vehicles use radar and laser sensors and cameras for better visibility in the dark and under inclement weather conditions.
+Tesla’s FSD has been criticized for relying solely on cameras to detect hazards and for lacking the sensors needed for fully autonomous driving.
+Other companies working on self-driving vehicles use radar, laser sensors, and cameras to improve visibility in the dark and in inclement weather.

-The FSD recalls arrived following an investigation into the company’s Autopilot system after crashes involving emergency vehicles.
-Following that probe, NHTSA said it found 467 crashes involving the less-sophisticated Autopilot.
+The FSD recalls were issued after the company investigated its Autopilot system, which examined crashes involving emergency vehicles.
+After that probe, NHTSA found 467 crashes involving the less sophisticated Autopilot.

 Those crashes resulted in 14 deaths and 54 injuries.
-While Autopilot was simply a better version of cruise control, Musk has touted FSD as having the ability to operate without human intervention.
+While Autopilot was simply a better version of cruise control, Musk has touted FSD as capable of operating without human intervention.

 This week’s new investigation is uncharted territory for NHTSA, which previously viewed Tesla’s systems as only assisting drivers rather than driving themselves.

-This new probe is significant because it focuses on what FSD is capable of doing rather than on whether drivers were focused on the road at the time of the crash.
+This new probe is significant because it looks at FSD’s capabilities, not whether drivers were focused during the crash.

-Safety advocates say the prior investigation of Autopilot did not really look into why the Tesla vehicles that crashed into emergency vehicles were not seeing or stopping for those vehicles.
-In those investigations, the focus was the driver, not the car.
+Safety advocates say the prior investigation of Autopilot failed to examine why the Tesla vehicles that crashed into emergency vehicles did not see or stop for them.
+In those investigations, the focus was on the driver, not the car.

-However, our auto defect attorneys will be watching this investigation closely where the focus is on whether FSD is capable of properly detecting dangers in real-life scenarios.
+However, our auto defect attorneys will be watching this investigation closely, focusing on whether FSD can properly detect dangers in real-life scenarios.

 Liability for Defective Autonomous Vehicles

-As autonomous vehicles (or AVs) become more widespread, it is natural that questions surrounding liability for accidents involving these vehicles get louder.
-The legal framework governing this area intersects with both product liability and the evolving laws and legislation relating to these types of vehicles.
+As autonomous vehicles (or AVs) become more widespread, it is natural that questions about liability for accidents involving them grow louder.
+The legal framework governing this area intersects with both product liability and the evolving laws and regulations governing these types of vehicles.

-If an accident results from a defect in the vehicle’s software or sensors, this may also be classified as a manufacturing defect if the software was improperly installed or integrated.
+It may also be considered a manufacturing defect if an accident is caused by a software or sensor malfunction in the car, particularly if the software was installed or integrated incorrectly.
 It can add a whole new layer to car accident lawsuits.

 Furthermore, questions about who is responsible for such defects arise in the context of supply chains because autonomous vehicles are made of parts from multiple companies.

-Component suppliers may also share liability if their products are defectively manufactured.
+If component suppliers manufacture their products defectively, they may also share liability.
 Determining fault can become complex and could involve multiple parties, including software developers, component manufacturers, and vehicle assemblers.

 Contact an Auto Defect Lawyer

-With autonomous vehicle technology still in its infancy, courts and legislatures will continue to adapt and refine the laws governing liability, particularly when it comes to the unique aspects of how these vehicles are manufactured.
+With autonomous vehicle technology still in its infancy, courts and legislatures will continue to adapt and refine the laws governing liability, particularly regarding the unique aspects of how these vehicles are manufactured.

-If you or a loved one has been injured in a crash involving an autonomous or semi-autonomous vehicle, it is important that you contact an experienced product defect lawyer who understands the nuances of laws and liability issues involving such vehicles and the technology behind them.
+Imagine a scenario where you or a loved one sustains injuries in a crash involving an autonomous or semi-autonomous vehicle.
+In that case, it is important that you contact an experienced product defect lawyer who understands the nuances of laws and liability issues involving such vehicles and the technology behind them.

 Source: https://www.cbsnews.com/news/tesla-fsd-self-driving-autopilot-elon-musk/